Suspension of Jimmy Kimmel Live!: Democratic Party

 Former president Barack Obama said that media companies should "start standing up" for free speech media "rather than capitulating to it", citing both Kimmel's suspension and the dismissal of Washington Post columnist Karen Attiah over comments about Kirk, and criticized the Trump administration for taking cancel culture to "a new and dangerous level" by "routinely threatening regulatory action against media companies unless they muzzle or fire reporters and commentators it does not like".
-California governor Gavin Newsom tangentially cited Kimmel's suspension and other efforts to target individuals who spoke out against Kirk (including death threats, workplace firings, and doxings) since the latter's assassination, accusing Republicans of not believing in free speech and "censoring [people] in real time".
+California governor Gavin Newsom tangentially cited Kimmel's suspension and other efforts to target individuals who spoke out against Kirk (including death threats, workplace firings, and doxings) since Kirk's assassination, accusing Republicans of not believing in free speech and "censoring [people] in real time".
 Illinois governor JB Pritzker called Kimmel's suspension an "attack on free speech [that] cannot be allowed to stand", and called on elected officials to speak out against it saying, "A free and democratic society cannot silence comedians because the President doesn't like what they say."
 On September 22, New York City mayoral nominee Zohran Mamdani cancelled a scheduled September 25 candidate town hall event on ABC-owned flagship station WABC-TV in protest.
 After ABC reinstated Kimmel that afternoon, Mamdani (who called the lifting of Kimmel's suspension "a victory for free speech") announced his campaign would work with WABC to reschedule the event.